 For more natural beauty, book an exclusive experience with Culture Trip to see the very best of Sri Lanka’s colourful wildlife and spectacular historical landmarks.

 What is Adam’s Peak?

-The mountain is named for a point near the summit that is sacred to several faiths: it is a place of worship for Buddhists, who believe that the Buddha’s footprint is located here; Hindus believe the footprint belongs to Shiva; Christians and Muslims believe that it is Adam’s first step after being exiled from the Garden of Eden.
+The mountain is named for a point near the summit that is sacred to several faiths: it is a place of worship for Buddhists, who believe the Buddha’s footprint is located here; Hindus believe the footprint belongs to Shiva; Christians and Muslims believe it is Adam’s first step after being exiled from the Garden of Eden.
 The mountain is also known for the spectacular sight of thousands of beautiful butterflies gracing the area annually.

 Climbing Adam’s Peak

 Because it’s not a complex climb, a small backpack with bare necessities – water, snacks, a raincoat– will be enough, and a dry sweater will be useful for waiting for the sunrise once at the top.
 And don’t forget a camera.

 Come prepared for hunger pangs.
 The only options for food along the way are wadeis (deep-fried local delicacy), rotis and chickpeas – so bring your own food if you adhere to a particular diet.

 Although the climb up will be hot and sweaty, the atmosphere near the top is chilly.
 Follow the locals’ example and wear long trousers.
 Bring your hats, gloves and sweaters for the climb down.

 The long, arduous climb up will be difficult without comfortable footwear, so prepare accordingly.
 Those with knee pain should also remember to bring trekking poles or, at least, find a stick to lean on.